-Welcome to the Royal School of Church Music’s wedding page.
+Welcome to the Royal School of Church Music’s wedding music page.
 Whether you are a couple planning for your church ceremony or a musician looking for practical advice, we hope you will find everything you need here.

 Music is a wonderful way to uplift the marriage service, and also provides a chance for the congregation to play a full part in the ceremony.
 Careful selection of hymns, songs and music will reflect the couple’s love and hopes for their future together and the commitment they are making to each other in the presence of God.